Diana Bovio

 Diana Bovio (born 12 March 1989) is a Mexican actress known in her native country for her roles in Mexican films.
-Bovio began her career as an actress in stage in her native country in productions such as Los Bonobos, Verdad o reto and Forever Young, Never Alone.
+Bovio began her career as a stage actress in productions such as Los Bonobos, Verdad o reto and Forever Young, Never Alone.
 Her first starring role was in 2016 in the Mexican horror film 1974: La posesión de Altair.
-The independent film had great acceptance by specialized critics and won several awards for its passage through international festivals, and Diana getting the nominations for Best Actress for a Canacine Award, and for Best Actress in an Ibero-American film in the Fantaspoa International Film Festival.
+The independent film had great acceptance by specialized critics, and won several awards for its passage through international festivals.
+For the film Hasta que la boda nos separe, Bovio was nominated for Best Actress for a Canacine Award.
+She was also nominated for Best Actress in an Ibero-American film at the Fantaspoa International Film Festival.